You’ve got questions, I’ve got answers. If you don’t find what you’re looking for here, please feel free to send me a note.

 I’d love to work with you.
 How much will this cost?

 It depends.
 I calculate fees based on the nature and extent of editing required and the amount of time I think it will take to complete each project.
 Before we begin working together, I’ll request an excerpt of your manuscript (or the whole shebang) for evaluation.
 I’ll next send you a proposal detailing the kind of work I think the manuscript needs and an estimated timeline and fee structure.
 If you like the proposal, I’ll send a proper contract and we’ll be on our way.

 A heads up: editing is often more expensive than many writers anticipate.
 When I edit, I do a minimum of two full reads on a manuscript, and often more than that.
 And I am not only reading, but also thinking, questioning, suggesting, verifying, fixing—all of which requires an intense level of attention and devotion.
 And time.
 To better understand the investment you’re making when hiring an editor, I strongly urge you to read this article and this one.
 Then, once you contact me, we can talk specifics.

 This all sounds great.
 Can you start tomorrow?

 Probably not.
-As a freelancer, I often book work weeks or months in advance.
-If you have a book-length manuscript and I’m already working on other clients’ books, I won’t get to yours right away, unless I wrap a project ahead of schedule or have a cancellation.
+I often book work weeks or months in advance.
+If you have a book-length manuscript and I’m already working on other clients’ books, I won’t get to yours right away unless I wrap a project ahead of schedule or have a cancellation.
 If you’d like help with a shorter piece (an essay, a chapter, an article), I may be able to fit you into my schedule more quickly.
 Best bet: send me a note detailing the length of your project (in words), the type of editing you seek, and your ideal time frame.
 If we’re a good match, I’ll slot you into my schedule at the earliest opportunity.